hostbee/docs.ix.cm/src/content/docs/aup.md

 ## 5. No Spam; Damages

 IX.CM will **immediately terminate** any account which it believes, in its sole discretion, is transmitting or is otherwise connected with any spam or other unsolicited bulk email.

 ---

-## 6. Governing Law

-This AUP shall be governed by and construed in accordance with the laws of the **Hong Kong Special Administrative Region**.
-Any disputes arising out of or in connection with this AUP shall be subject to the exclusive jurisdiction of the courts of Hong Kong.

----